WheatonCS/Lexos/2_InTheMargins/Prepare/Tokenize/AdvancedFeatures.md

 ### Tokenize
 1. __Tool Tip:__
    none
-2. __Tool Tip Extended:__ This feature divides the DTM into n-grams of the users desired length, by tokens or characters.
+2. __Tool Tip Extended:__ This feature the text into n-grams of the user's desired length, by tokens or characters.

 3. __Example:__
+   Example: if the text is:  "the dog ran", Word 1-grams use individual terms (words) as tokens whereas Word 2-grams would use pairs of terms: [the dog] and [dog ran].
+Character Ngrams of size 2 would create tokens [th], [he], [e ], etc.

 4. __Issue/Questions:__
-   In tool tip: The term "Ngram" is used.
-Be consistent with the form "n-gram".

 ### Normalize
 1. __Tool Tip:__
    none
 2. __Tool Tip Extended:__
-This feature allows the user to perform analysis based on the raw counts in their DTM or to attempt to account for document length by using proportional or weighted counts.
+This feature allows the user to perform analysis based on the term raw counts in their DTM or to attempt to account for document length by using proportional or TF-IDF weighted counts.

 3. __Example:__

 4. __Issue/Questions:__
-   Currently, the options do not work, except for Norm:None, which needs to be explained.
+   Currently, there is no explanation for the three different forms TF-IDF.
+Also, the label "Norm:None" should be changed to something meaningful, as it is simply repeat of the argument fed to the scipy function.

 ### Culling Options -- Most Frequent Words
 1. __Tool Tip:__
-   Change "N=100 means top-100 most frequent terms across all active segments" to "N=100 means the top 100 most frequent terms across all active documents".
+   Use only the most frequently occuring terms in the DTM.
 2. __Tool Tip Extended:__

 3. __Example:__

 4. __Issue/Questions:__
-   Technically, this should be "Most Frequent Terms", but I think we can let this one slide.

 ### Culling Options -- Culling
 1. __Tool Tip:__
-   Change "Remove any tokens that do not appear in at least X of the current active segments" to "Remove any terms that do not appear in at least X number of the current active documents".
+   Set the minimum number of documents in which terms must occur to be included in the DTM.
 2. __Tool Tip Extended:__

 3. __Example:__